a

 Best Practices to Strengthen Medical Device Cybersecurity

-Medical devices, such as insulin pumps, pacemakers, infusion pumps, and diagnostic equipment, are increasingly connected to networks and the internet, which exposes them to potential cyber threats.
+Medical devices, such as insulin pumps, pacemakers, infusion pumps, and diagnostic equipment, are increasingly connected to networks and the internet, exposing them to cyber threats.
 Ensuring the security of these devices is essential to protect patient safety, privacy, and the integrity of healthcare systems.

 Here are some best practices for you to consider.